apalbright/thelittledataset/content/post/if-you-give-a-judge-a-risk-score.md

 ![](/post/if-you-give-a-judge-a-risk-score_files/riskdensity.png)

 In conceptualizing HB463 as an upward shock to the weight on risk levels in a judge's bail decision, it would be natural to think this would mechanically shrink racial disparities for low and moderate risk defendants.
-However, I show empirical evidence to the opposite effect: even within risk levels, there is an uptick in racial disparities.
+However, I show empirical evidence to the opposite effect: even within risk levels, there is a discontinuously jump in racial disparities.
 Thus, forces beyond the mechanical scores themselves (i.e., human usage) adding to the increase in racial disparities.

 ![](/post/if-you-give-a-judge-a-risk-score_files/mot_risk.png)